What Is Skin’s pH Level And How To Maintain It?

 • Signs of aging (fine lines, wrinkles, and sagging skin)

 The study highlights the significance of pH in nature and humans, with a range of 1 to 8 in different organs.
 The stratum corneum, with a physiological pH of 4.1-5.8, is regulated by various factors.
 Initially recognized for its antimicrobial properties, pH also affects skin barrier function, lipid synthesis, epidermal differentiation, and desquamation. pH regulation impacts enzymes and proteases involved in ceramide metabolism and epidermal differentiation.
-Disruptions in the skin barrier lead to increased pH, observed in inflammatory and epidermal-related skin conditions.
+Disruptions in the skin barrier can lead to increased pH, resulting in inflammatory and epidermal-related skin conditions.
 Restoring pH through topical acidification promotes a healthy microbiota, repairs the skin barrier, induces epidermal differentiation, and reduces inflammation.

 All these are signs that your skin’s acid mantle is damaged.
 But how did it get so bad?
 There are several factors (and habits as well) that can disrupt your skin’s pH levels.
 Keep reading to find out more about them.